xavierallem/EmbeddedLinux-C/assignment_2.2/problem2.md

 # Problem 2

+### Study Goal : Test C program skills + shell program skills using MQTT and shell commands

-### Goal : Remote Configuration of Wifi and Ethernet in Linux on an Embedded device
+### Assignment Goal : Remote Configuration of Wifi and Ethernet in Linux on an Embedded device

 ### Architecture of communication